Celtic Rewilding: History

-In 2020, a site was developed to help upscale the breeding effort with financial help from a range of environmentalists, including Ben Goldsmith and Sir Charles Burrell.
+In 2020, a site was developed to help upscale the breeding effort with financial help from a range of environmentalists, including Ben Goldsmith.
 The breeding facility is the largest of its type, dedicated only to European species in an open-air environment.
 Eventually it will house more reptiles than Chester Zoo.

-Thus far, success has been achieved with the moor frog, as it has been successfully bred in captivity by the company, sparking talk of reintroduction, as it was likely extirpated by deforestation (in western Europe and the UK) and large-scale wetland drainage specifically in the Fens.
+Thus far, success has been achieved with the moor frog, as it has been successfully bred in captivity by the company, sparking talk of reintroduction, as it was likely extirpated by peat harvesting and large-scale wetland drainage, in western Europe and England, such as undertaken in the Fens during the 16th-17th centuries.

 In response to worries about the potential transfer of diseases (like chytrid which causes chytridiomycosis) from captive animals to the wild, a biosecurity protocol was enacted.
 It included ecologically certified newt fences, sanitising stations and foot-dips.
 All breeding stock is tested with PCR testing.

+In 2025, Tweats completed a landmark Churchill Fellowship thesis entitled "Investigating the Status of Britain's Lost Frogs: Prospects for Rewilding" which examined the evidence for native status of amphibian species lost from Britain in historical times.
+It also discussed perhaps whether reintroductions should proceed.
+The second stage of work, including feasibility studies, disease risk analysis, and ecological interactions assessments are being financed by Rewilding Britain.
+Releases have to be authorised by UK Nature watchdog, Natural England and are due to be carried out in carefully selected sites in Norfolk, including the Westacre Estate.

 Proposed species for reintroduction

 A blue male moor frog in 2021, as part of the successful captive breeding project.

 Celtic Rewilding undertake research with many partners.
 This is focussed on feasibility of species reintroduction and examining evidence for species native status.

 Currently, 6 species of herptile are classed as extirpated in the UK, and suitable for reintroduction;